Zuhu162/dund-sys-client/README.md

 [![Product Name Screen Shot][product-screenshot]](https://eloquent-lamport-dbc1e6.netlify.app/)

 <h3>A project that combines my love for sitcoms and interest towards programming. <h3> <br/>
-<p>This is a fullstack project, which consists of a simplistic UI, constructed of REACTJS (with the help of Material UI and Bootstrap), powered by a backend API constructed of NodeJS and finally MONGODB for the database.
+<h4>>This is a fullstack project, which consists of a simplistic UI, constructed of REACTJS (with the help of Material UI and Bootstrap), powered by a backend API constructed of NodeJS and finally MONGODB for the database.
 Full details of libraries and frameworks used can be found - <a href="#getting-started">Here</a>
 The project's main functionality is providing a dashboard for employees and managers to monitor and input certain data (EG: Number of Clients, Employee details, Salesmen and their respective clients, Employees and their departments).
-It also takes the assistance of graphs and charts to visualize data and consits of features that are exclusive to admin accounts.</p> <br/>
+It also takes the assistance of graphs and charts to visualize data and consits of features that are exclusive to admin accounts.</h4> <br/>

 <p align="right">(<a href="#top">back to top</a>)</p>